Geometrically confined thermal field theory: Finite size corrections and phase transitions: A novel geometric phase transition

 One may then naturally next ask if the phase transition can be found in a massless, noninteracting Fermi field.
-We will show below that, yes, the phase transition persists for a massless, noninteracting Fermi field.
+We will show below that the phase transition does, indeed, persist for a massless, noninteracting Fermi field.
 In order to repeat the above analysis for a Fermi field, we must slightly alter our quantization condition \cite{DeFrancia:1994us,DePaola:1999im}.
 In order to prevent any Dirac current from leaking through the plates confining our system, we require that

 In order to satisfy eq.~(\ref{eq:diraccurrent}), one must take the momentum modes of our Dirac field to satisfy

 Following the methods of section~\secn{AppCanonicalComputation} the Fermion partition function for a massless, noninteracting Dirac field constrained between two parallel plates of area $V_2$ and kept a distance $L$ apart evaluates to